VT-CRO/SEC-ENVS/sim-env/README.md

 ## VTCRO-SEC-Jetson

 This is a development environment for creating ROS applications.
 This environment includes GUI features for debugging and developing such as:
-- gazebo
+- Gazebo
-- rviz
+- Rviz

 # Prereqs

-If on a windows computer install wsl ubuntu before continuing.
+If on a Windows computer install WSL Ubuntu before continuing.

 Before trying to use this workspace make sure you have the nvidia container toolkit installed and docker installed on your system.